MoatazAta/My-Task-Board/README.md

 # Task Board

 Welcome to Task Board, a simple web application for managing tasks.
-This project allows you to add and delete tasks using jQuery, JavaScript, HTML, and CSS.
+This project allows you to add and delete tasks using JavaScript, HTML, and CSS.

 ## Features